apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 in detail; see implementation notes below.

-## Even more further behaviours (not part of MVP)
+## Behaviors which are **not** supported (yet)

+* multiple references to the same object
+* include/exclude if null/empty/default
+* controlling deep merge behaviour (currently collisions at keys are not merged)
 * preventing fields from being set
-* type overloading, if string, if number, if map, if list...  inferring type, or setting diff fields
+* more type overloading, conditionals on patterns and types, setting multiple fields from multiple words
 * super-types and abstract types (underlying java of `supertypes` must be assignable from underying java of `type`)
-* merging ... deep? field-based?
-* setting in java class with annotation
-* if-list, if-map, if-key-present, etc
 * fields fetched by getters, written by setters
-* include/exclude if null/empty/default
+* passing arguments to constructors (besides the single maps)

+## Serializers reference

+We currently support the following manual serializers, in addition to many which are lower-level built-ins.
+These can be set as annotations on the java class, or as serializers parsed and noted in the config, either on a global or a per-class basis in the registry.

+* `top-level-field` (`@YomlFieldAtTopLevel`)
+  * means that a field is accepted at the top level (it does not need to be in a `field` block)
+  * TODO rename this `top-level-field`

+* `all-fields-top-level` (`@YomlAllFieldsAtTopLevel`)
+  * applies the above to all fields

+* `convert-singleton-map` (`@YomlSingletonMap`)
+  * reads/writes an item as a single-key map where a field value is the key
+  * particularly useful when working with a list of items to allow a concise multi-entry map syntax

+* `config-map-constructor` (`@YomlConfigMapConstructor`)
+  * indicates that config key static fields should be scanned and passed in a map to the constructor

-## Implementation Notes
+## Implementation notes

 We have a `Converter` which runs through phases, running through all `Serializer` instances on each phase.
 Each `Serializer` exposes methods to `read`, `write`, and `document`, and the appropriate method is invoked